Joint Channel Estimation and Cooperative Localization for Near-Field Ultra-Massive MIMO: Simulation Results

 Fig. \ref{fig: soft-results}(a) displays the RMSE of localization performance using different collaborative approaches.
-The single BS $i$ result indicates that the user is localized independently by BS $i$, thus the performance of independent localization should be equivalent to the result of distance estimation.
-In the case of most existing parameter estimation algorithms, they can only estimate the values of propagation parameters.
+The result of single BS $i$ indicates localization using only BS $i$, thus the performance of independent localization should be equivalent to the result of distance estimation.
+Most existing parameter-estimation algorithms estimate only the values of propagation parameters.
 Therefore, the conventional strategy for cooperative localization involves directly averaging the user positions obtained from different BSs.
+We intentionally adopt this fundamental hard-decision strategy as our baseline to clearly isolate and demonstrate the performance gains explicitly brought by the proposed soft-information (confidence level) fusion mechanism.
 However, even with our proposed VNNCE algorithm, which is capable of achieving the CRLB, the performance of the conventional strategy may not reach the level of the best single BS localization.
-To provide a clearer representation of the significant performance improvement brought about by our proposed VNNCE-aided GFSL algorithm, we employed the unit dBmeter.
-Using dBmeter allows for a better visualization and comparison of the performance gains achieved through our approach.
-From the comparison presented in Fig. \ref{fig: soft-results}(a), we can observe that our VNNCE aided GFSL algorithm has substantially enhanced the localization accuracy from the meter-level to the millimeter-level.
-This demonstrates the effectiveness of our approach in achieving highly precise and accurate user localization.
-Furthermore, the results underscore the necessity of variational inference in our high-precision localization system.
+From the comparison presented in Fig. \ref{fig: soft-results}(a), we can observe that our VNNCE-aided GFCL algorithm has substantially enhanced the localization accuracy from the meter-level to the millimeter-level.
+This demonstrates the effectiveness of our approach in achieving highly accurate user localization.
+Furthermore, the results underscore the value of uncertainty-aware soft information in our high-precision localization system.

-Fig. \ref{fig: soft-results}(b) compares the NMSE of the channel estimation performance for Steps 1 and 3 in the joint architecture, considering each BS individually.
+Fig. \ref{fig: soft-results}(b) compares the NMSE of the channel estimation performance in Steps 1 and 3 in the joint architecture, considering each BS individually.
 The results clearly demonstrate that the channel refinement step leads to a notable improvement of approximately 1.4 dB in the channel estimation accuracy for BS 1.
-By referring to Fig. \ref{fig:NMSE}, we can observe that this improvement enables the channel estimation results to closely approach the theoretical limit, i.e, the performance level of the oracle LS method.
+By referring to Fig. \ref{fig:NMSE}, we can observe that this improvement enables the channel estimation results to closely approach the theoretical limit, i.e., the performance level of the oracle LS method.
 This signifies the effectiveness of the channel refinement process in enhancing the accuracy and quality of the channel estimation results, thereby bringing them closer to the theoretical limits of the system.